roastedpork/ES_CW1/README.md

 ### Windows Setup

-~~Install [Bash on Windows](http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/), or dual-boot a Linux VM for this coursework.~~

-So apparently there is an issue with Bash on Windows with regards to connecting to its serial ports.
-Follow the instructions [here](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/overview) for windows machines.

 Install python 2.7/3.6 for Windows, and install PuTTY in order to access the serial port.

 General setup documentation can be found [here] (https://learn.adafruit.com/micropython-basics-how-to-load-micropython-on-a-board/overview)